By descent in the family of the sitters at Headfort House, Co. Meath;

 In all, the works may be considered typical, yet important, examples of Batoni’s portraiture, representing as they do fashionable British Grand Tourists, whose proclivities and idiosyncratic lives are entirely in keeping with the times.

-Thomas Taylour, Viscount of Headfort, later 2nd Earl of Bective and 1st Marquess of Headfort (1757-1829)
+Mary Taylour, Viscountess of Headfort, later Countess of Bective and Marchioness of Headfort (1776-1795)

 Pompeo Girolamo Batoni